ThomasDavidDev/Sorting-Algorithm-Extensions-CS/README.md

 # Sorting Algorithm Extensions for CS

 Hey,
-For school I had to implemented some basic sorting algorithms in C #.
+For school I had to implemented some basic sorting algorithms in 'C#'.
 I made some extensions for List<>.

 * Heap Sort
 * Median Heap Sort